rethinkdb/rethinkdb-rs/README.md

 ---
 ```

-### Guide and cookbook ###
+### Multi-language docs ###

-There is one file per language, so if you want to update a recipe, make sure you do it
-for all the languages.
+When there is a documentation page that differs between languages (e.g. the guides and the cookbook), one Markdown
+file is used per language.
+If, for example, a recipe is updated in the cookbook, make sure to update each version per-language.

 ## Style guidelines ##
-We use `redcarpet` to convert Markdown files.
+We use [redcarpet](https://github.com/vmg/redcarpet) to process Markdown files.

-### Markdown ###
+### Markdown vs HTML ###
 Use Markdown as much as you can.
-Use HTML code only if needed.
+Use HTML markup only if needed.

-### Special tags ###
+### Custom Jekyll tags ###
-Define a FAQ section (like in the cookbook), and creates some links to jump to the relevant faq.
+__faqsection__: defines a FAQ section (e.g. the [Cookbook](http://rethinkdb.com/docs/cookbook/javascript/)),
+and creates links to jump to the relevant entry.
 ```
 {% faqsection %} <body> {% endfaqsection %}
 ```

-Define an API section in the `index.md`.
+__apisection__: defines an API section as seen On the [API index](http://rethinkdb.com/api/javascript).
 ```
 {% apisection %} <body> {% endapisection %}
 ```

-Define the body of a command
+__apibody__: defines the method signature of a ReQL command
 ```
 {% apibody %} <body> {% endapibody %}
 ```

-The blue info box
+__infobox__: produces an info box -- the _info_ version of the infobox produces a blue box
 ```
 {% infobox info %} <content> {% endinfobox %}
 ```

 ## Contribute ##